The Ghostwriting Process

-As a professional ghostwriter and editor with more than 50 published books—including New York Times bestsellers—to my credit, I know that a good book is a conversation with the reader.
+As professional ghostwriters and editors with more than 50 published books to our credit, including New York Times bestsellers, we know that a good book is a conversation with the reader…

-That’s why I like to begin our work together by having a conversation with you – a lengthy one, as we delve deeply into your ideas and experiences.
+That’s why we like to begin our work together by having a conversation with you – a lengthy one, as we delve deeply into your ideas and experiences.

-If you’d like more information, see what VIPs have said about my ghostwriting process on the Testimonials Page.
+If you’d like more information, see what VIPs have said about our ghostwriting process on the Testimonials Page.

-Think of me as your confidential “ghostwriter for hire” who will turn your ideas and experiences into an exciting, thought-provoking book.
-My works include:
+Think of us as your confidential “ghostwriter for hire” who will turn your ideas and experiences into an exciting, thought-provoking book.
+Our works include:

 Exactly what is a ghostwriter?